-- Market responsiveness and track record: The speed with which the vendor has spotted a market shift and produced a product that potential customers are looking for, as well as the size of the vendor's installed base, relative to the amount of time the product has been on the market.
+- Market responsiveness and track record: The speed at which the vendor has spotted a market shift and produced a product that potential customers are looking for; as well as the size of the vendor's installed base relative to the amount of time the product has been on the market.

-- Customer experience: The quality of the customer experience based on input from discussions with vendor references and Gartner clients.
+- Customer experience: Quality of the customer experience based on reference calls and Gartner client teleconferences.

-The Completeness of Vision axis captures the technical quality and completeness of the product and organizational characteristics, such as how well the vendor understands this market, its history of innovation, its marketing and sales strategies, and its geographic presence (see Table 2):
+The Completeness of Vision axis captures the technical quality and completeness of the product and organizational characteristics, such as how well the vendor understands this market, the vendor's history of innovation, its marketing and sales strategies, and its geographic presence (see Table 2):

 Leaders are high-momentum vendors (based on sales and mind share growth) with established track records in Web gateway security, as well as vision and business investments indicating that they are well-positioned for the future.
 Leaders do not necessarily offer the best products and services for every customer project; however, they provide solutions that offer relatively lower risk.